Search Engines for Fellowships and Grants

-- E4FC - Educators for Fair Consideration maintains a list of funding opportunities for graduate students that do not require proof of U.S. citizenship or legal permanent residency.
+- Immigrants Rising (formerly Educators for Fair Consideration) - Immigrants Rising maintains a list of funding opportunities for graduate students that do not require proof of U.S. citizenship or legal permanent residency.
 The list is updated annually.
-E4FC also provides scholarships to low-income immigrant students who live and/or attend school in the San Francisco Bay Area through its New American Scholars Program.
+E4FC also provides scholarships to low-income immigrant students who live and/or attend school in the San Francisco Bay Area through its Scholarship Fund.

 - GRAPES - A searchable database of graduate and postdoctoral extramural support opportunities created and maintained by the Graduate Division at UCLA.

 - A-Z Listing - Search our own list of funding opportunities.

 - Institutional information - Some applications must be submitted with UC Davis, not the PI, listed as the applicant.
 This is a link to information about that campus that sponsors may require you to provide, including identification numbers and codes.

 - Cayuse 424 - If the federal grant that you are applying for instructs you to use Grants.gov, please use Cayuse 424 instead.
 UC Davis users access the system with their Kerberos login.
 After logging in for the first time, please complete your professional profile.
 Training materials are available online at the SPARK website.
 The Office of Research also offers weekly labs for new users.

 - Please note that Graduate Studies has not yet adopted Cayuse SP.